DhrumanGupta/SaveTheWorldDailyRewards/readme.md

 ﻿# How to download
-Either compile from the source code, or download the zip file from the releases section.<br>
+Either compile from the source code, or download the zip file from the [releases section](/releases/latest).
 You will be presented with a lot of options.
 Download a version according to your platform.
 ### Supported Platforms
 * Windows 32-bit